 Project Review Board

-All new and in-progress IT projects are asked to participate in Project Review Board oversight and are responsible for providing regular monthly status reports.
+All new and in-progress IT projects are required to participate in Project Review Board oversight and are responsible for providing regular monthly status reports.

 The PRB service includes: